 There are also occasional student demonstrations, which can be violent, at the University of Zambia on the Great East Road (the main route to and from Lusaka International Airport), and around Copperbelt University.
 There are also occasional demonstrations in the central business district along Cairo Road.
 Don’t attempt to cross protester roadblocks as this commonly provokes a violent reaction from demonstrators.
 Monitor local and international media and keep up to date with this travel advice by subscribing to email alerts.

-• Take care if you travel in the rural parts of North Western, Copperbelt, Central and Luapula provinces close to the border with the Democratic Republic of Congo (DRC) particularly after dark.
+Take care when travelling in rural parts of North Western, Copperbelt, Central and Luapula provinces close to the border with the Democratic Republic of Congo (DRC), particularly after dark.
 Using legitimate border crossings in these areas is generally safe, although Congolese officials may ask for payment to cross the border.
 Avoid travelling in the bush along this border for hunting or prospecting.

 There is a risk of explosive remnants of war in remote areas near the borders with Angola, Mozambique and DRC.
 Take care if you venture off road in these areas.

 Wild animals in the bush, including venomous snakes, are unpredictable and do kill.
 Whether you are travelling on land or water, you are at risk of potentially fatal animal attacks.
 Always observe local regulations and follow your tour or safari guide’s instructions.

 Adventure sports, including in the Victoria Falls area, carry risks.
 Serious accidents and deaths sometimes occur.
 The quality of medical care varies greatly.
 Follow safety instructions closely and make sure your insurance policy covers you.

 You can drive using a UK driving licence for up to 90 days.
 If you intend to stay longer you will need to get an International Driving Permit or a Zambian driving licence.